Doxycycline for Children With Lyme Disease: Benefits and Risks

 Doxycycline Compared With Older Tetracyclines

-Doxycycline binds calcium less avidly than earlier tetracyclines, which may reduce the risk of dental staining.
+Doxycycline binds calcium less avidly than older tetracyclines, which may reduce the risk of dental staining.

-In small pediatric studies, doxycycline did not result in tooth staining, though these studies were limited in size and duration.
+In two small pediatric studies involving 89 children, doxycycline did not result in tooth staining.

 American Academy of Pediatrics Guidance